-How profitable a bank is has an effect on its safety and soundness.
-Earnings can be retained by the bank, increasing its capital cushion, or be used to address problematic loans, likely making the bank more resilient in times of trouble.
-Conversely, losses reduce a bank's ability to do those things.
+A bank's profitability has an effect on its safety and soundness.
+A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+Banks that are losing money, however, have less ability to do those things.

-On Bankrate's test of earnings, 1st Bank & Trust scored 30 out of a possible 30, beating the national average of 16.06.
+On Bankrate's earnings test, 1st Bank & Trust scored 30 out of a possible 30, beating the national average of 15.12.

-One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
+One key way to measure a bank's earnings is return on equity, or net income (profit, essentially) divided by the total amount of equity.
 The most recent annualized quarterly return on equity for 1st Bank & Trust was 25.04 percent, above the national average of 8.10 percent.

-The bank earned net income of $3.4 million on total equity of $14.5 million for the twelve months ended December 31, 2017.
+For the twelve months ended December 31, 2017, the bank earned net income of $3.4 million on total equity of $14.5 million.
 The bank experienced an annualized return on average assets, or ROA, of 2.42 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.